 The Round Tower

 The 17th-century tower and observatory Rundetaarn, or The Round Tower, is the oldest functioning observatory in Europe.
 It was built as a platform for the university observatory and for centuries it was the centre of Danish astronomy.
-The foundation stone was laid on 7/7 1637 and five years later the Round Tower was finished as the first part of the Trinity Complex, which was designed to accommodate three things: the observatory at the top of the tower, the university library above the Trinity Church and the church itself below.
+The foundation stone was laid on July 7, 1637, and five years later the Round Tower was finished as the first part of the Trinity Complex, which was designed to accommodate three things: The observatory at the top of the tower, the university library above the Trinity Church and the church itself below.

-The tower platform on top has a great 360 degrees city view centred by the observatory, which is still used in the winter months and is thus the oldest functioning observatory in Europe.
+At the very top you'll find the platform with a great 360 degree city view centred by the observatory, which is still used in the winter months and is thus the oldest functioning observatory in Europe.